LabForComputationalVision/pyrtools/README.md

 The index page of the documentation will then be located at `docs/_build/html/index.html`, open it in your browser to navigate around.

+The `pyrtools_docs` environment you're creating contains the package `sphinx` and several extensions for it that are required to build the documentation.
+You also need to install `pyrtools` from your local version so that `sphinx` can import the library and grab all of the docstrings (you're installing the local version so you can see all the changes you've made).